Alexandrov Ensemble: Chorus

 Current members of the choir are listed here.

-The choir consists mainly of vocal sections of tenor, baritone, and bass.
+The choir, traditionally, consists mainly of vocal sections of tenor, baritone, and bass choristers, until the inclusion of the first women's choir members in the 2020s.
 In some of the pieces they perform, these sections are divided into as many as eight different vocal lines.
 From the early 1950s until at least 1965 a typical full division (which varied from song to song) was as follows: (1) countertenors; (2) first tenors; (3) second tenors; (4) baritones; (5) first bass; (6) second bass; (7) basso profundos.